2022–23 UEFA Europa Conference League: Group stage

 The draw for the group stage was held on 26 August 2022.
 The 32 teams were drawn into eight groups of four.
-For the draw, the teams were seeded into four pots, each of eight teams, based on their 2022 UEFA club coefficients (CC).
+For the draw, the teams were seeded into four pots, each of eight teams, based on their 2022 UEFA club coefficients.
 Teams from the same association and, for political reasons, teams from Serbia and Kosovo could not be drawn into the same group.

 All teams besides AZ, Basel, CFR Cluj, Gent, Partizan, Slavia Prague and Slovan Bratislava, who competed in last season's group stage, made their debut appearances in the group stage.
 Ballkani, Djurgårdens IF, Dnipro-1, Pyunik, RFS, Silkeborg, Slovácko, Vaduz and Žalgiris made their debut appearances in a UEFA competition group stage.
 Ballkani, Vaduz and Žalgiris were the first teams from Kosovo, Liechtenstein and Lithuania, respectively, to play in a UEFA competition group stage.

 A total of 28 national associations were represented in the group stage.